laurent22/joplin/CONTRIBUTING.md

 - Search existing issues first, make sure yours hasn't already been reported.
 - Don't use the issue tracker for support questions.
-- Consider [enabling debug mode](https://github.com/laurent22/joplin/blob/master/readme/debugging.md) before so that you can provide as much details as possible when reporting the issue.
+- Consider [enabling debug mode](https://github.com/laurent22/joplin/blob/master/readme/debugging.md) so that you can provide as much details as possible when reporting the issue.
 - Stay on topic, but describe the issue in detail so that others can reproduce it.
 - **Provide a screenshot** if possible.
 A screenshot showing the problem is often more useful than a paragraph describing it.